 Scott gives keynote presentations and conducts workshops for private companies and professional organizations.
-For fees and availability lease call Susan at (540) 951-7233.
+For fees and availability please call Susan at (540) 951-7233.

 For a peek into Scott's leisure time as the drummer in an Oldies Band, click here: Magic Moments